semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 There are many possible causes for this error.
 Possible fixes include:

-* Re-entering your last command or operation after a few minutes.
+* Re-enter your last command or operation after a few minutes.
-* Uninstalling then reinstalling your Semgrep Slack integration.
+* Uninstall, and then reinstall your Semgrep Slack integration.

 #### Fixing `operation_timeout` error